alperyazar/www/src/_posts/2014-12-24-isousbrs422-boards-were-shipped.md

 ---
-summary: "isoUSBRS422: Boards were shipped"
+title: "isoUSBRS422: Boards were shipped"
-date: 2014-12-24
+excerpt: "Boards are on the way"
+categories:
+    - project
+tags:
+    - en
+    - isousbrs422
+toc: false
 ---
-# isoUSBRS422: Boards were shipped

 Quick update about my isoUSBRS422 project.
 Boards were produced in 4 days.
 They are shipped today.
 Hopefully, boards will arrive from China within a month.